PaperPrototype/Intro-Coding-and-Computers/01 - Pyxel/Lecture/english.md

 ![replit pyxel](/Assets/replit_pyxel.png)

 We can add some code to "quit" or exit the game.

-Edit your code to look like the following.
+(change your code to the following)
 ```py
 import pyxel